Appelbaum & Himmelstein Conservation Lab

 - long-term participation in 3 major professional projects: a web site MuseumPests.net (The Integrated Pest Management Working Group), The Lighting Handbook, Chapter on Museum and Gallery Lighting (Illuminating Engineer Society), and ASHRAE Handbook – HVAC Applications, Chapter: Museums, Galleries, Archives and Libraries (American Society of Heating, Refrigerating and Air-Conditioning Engineers)

-On top of all that, we are starting a new service to offer our clients: Eco-Friendly Lighting for Museums, Galleries, and House Museums
+On top of all that we have begun a new service to offer clients: Eco-Friendly Lighting for Museums, Galleries, and House Museums

 Conservation can be a highly technical field, and the terminology can be confusing.
 Read more on our page About Conservation and the conservation profession….

 Conservation treatments seem mysterious to people unfamiliar with the way conservators work.
 You can read more on our page, DeMystifying Conservation

 NEWS & UPDATES : When we have updated and redesigned our website, we also made many of our scholarly Papers on Art Conservation available for you to READ ONLINE at our sister website, barbaraappelbaumbooks.com

 Paul Himmelstein held a workshop entitled Lighting in Museums and Historic Buildings at the meeting of the North Carolina Museums Council in Raleigh, NC, (March 2013) and did a similar workshop in Savannah, GA at the meeting of the Southeast Regional Conservation Association.

 Barbara Appelbaum spoke about conservation in house museums at a annual historic house museum conference sponsored by the McFaddin-Ward House in Beaumont, Texas (November 2013)

 NEW PUBLICATION: The partners have contributed a chapter entitled “Conservation Issues for Appraisers” to Appraising Art: The Definitive Guide”, published by the Appraisers Association of America.

 We are pleased to announce the 3rd printing of Barbara Appelbaum’s second book, “Conservation Treatment Methodology” which has sold more than 3,000 copies worldwide.
 It has received excellent reviews from professional journals as well as general readers (see Amazon reviews).
 There is now even a Kindle edition!